 Today is the feast of Saint Stephen, first martyr.
 He was stoned to death at the feet of Saul.
 As he was being stoned, he called out, "Lord Jesus, receive my spirit."
 We may not be stoned to death, but are being persecuted in other ways.
 Are we ready like Stephen to call out to the Lord to receive our spirit?
 With or without persecution, the time will come when we all shall have no choice but to let the Lord do whatever he wishes with us.
 The time to abandon ourselves to him is now!

 I hope that you all had a great Christmas Day.
 Since my first son and his wife live next door to us and their daughter and son, our grandchildren, were also home from college, the six of us got together.
 Later my daughter-in-law's parents came and joined us.
 We all enjoyed a well-prepared home-cooked supper and had a good time together.
-This morning I took a brisk walk outside again.
+This morning I took a brisk walk outside.
 The scenery looked extra beautiful when the sun came out right after an earlier rain.
-You see the fallen fall leaves stuck to the wet pavement and hear frogs beginning to croak in the surrounding fields.
+You see the fallen fall leaves stuck to the wet pavement and hear frogs croaking in the surrounding fields.
 I couldn't help thinking how immeasurably more beautiful our future environment God has prepared for us will be!
 As I like to photograph whatever beauty I can spot around me, I took these two shots with my phone recently.
 The first image I captured a week ago while walking outside after a rain.
 The white spot was bird poop and looked good next to the dead leaf.
-The second shot I captures yesterday when my daughter-in-law and our granddaughter came over to deliver something to us.
-I love the way the boots and shoes were left inside the entrance.
-It shows that you don't need to travel around the world to find interesting images.
+The second shot I captured yesterday when my daughter-in-law and our granddaughter came over to deliver something.
+I love the way the boots and shoes landed inside the entrance.
+It shows that you don't need to travel around the world to find beautiful images.
 And we don't need to go anywhere to experience the beauty of our God in our hearts and spirits either.